 2 On external layers, copper clad laminate typically achieves better peel strength whereas copper foil achieves better registration.

+Sequential and non-sequential vias may be filled with prepreg resin or plugging paste.

 Copper styles

 ECSS-Q-ST-70-12_1200378

 The thickness of the copper cladding on both sides of the laminate should be equal except on outer layers of the PCB or half-stack.